tjwtech/tor-middle-box-hostapd-setup-notes/README.txt

 DNSPort 192.168.1.1:5353
 # You may also wish to setup bandwidth limits to stop users from saturating your network

-Set IP address for wlan0:
-ip addr add 192.168.1.1/24 dev wlan0

-Setup iptables rules for transperant proxying:
+Setup iptables rules for transperant proxying: (These changes are only temporary, consider using iptables-persistent to apply these on startup)
 ######################################
 _trans_port="9040" # Tor's TransPort
 _inc_if="wlan0"    # hostapd AP interface